exadel-inc/etoolbox-authoring-insider/docs/setup.md

 - _tab_ - the name of the tab in the dialog.
 - _ui_ - the type of interface the current field is in.
 Valid options are "dialog", "properties" ("page properties"), and "inplace" ("in-place").
 Note: this key is only used with `=` and `!=` operators.

 Usually, rules are grouped by the logical OR.
 That is, if there are several rules, the tool will be attached to a field if at least one of the rules is satisfied.
-However, if a rule is basically a negation (= it contains only key-value pair(s) with the `!=` operator), it is perceived as a generic requirement and is considered before the rest of the rules.
-You can make any other rule a requirement by prepending `@`.
+However, if a rule is basically a negation (= it contains only key-value pair(s) with the `!=` operator), it is perceived as a _requirement_ and is considered before the rest of the rules.

+You can make any other rule behave as a _requirement_ by prepending `@`.
 Multiple requirement rules are combined by the logical AND.

 Example: consider the following group of rules:
 1) component != "Anchor"